ayjabri/ComputerVision/PIL_vs_OpenCV/readme.md

 Note: you can replace the photo used `img.jpg` as long as it has the same name

-Results Summary:
+### Results Summary:
-The results have varied based on your machine so I won't
+The results varied from one machine to another, but this is what i got:
+Resize only:
+>>> PIL is 1.6 times faster that OpenCV
+Resiz then grayscale:
+>>> PIL is 3.9 times faster that OpenCV